tamucc-comp-bio/classroom_repo_2025/lectures/lecture09new.md

 library(knitr)
 ```

 2. You should also install `pandoc` on your computer following the instructions [here](https://pandoc.org/installing.html).
-Windows people, do the windows install because we are using windows to run RStudio.
+Windows people, do the windows install (the `*.msi` installer, not the `*.zip`) because we are using windows to run RStudio.

 3. Finally, you should install scientific typesetting software `LaTeX` that operates independently of R and RStudio.
 Like `Linux`, there are several flavors of `LaTeX`.
 Follow the instructions [here](http://computingskillsforbiologists.com/setup/scientific-typesetting/).
 Windows people, follow the instructions below